teskje/dma-poc/README.md

 Existing DMA implementations usually use `As{Mut}Slice<Element = Word>` or `As{Ref,Mut}<[Word]>` for the purpose.
-While this is probably sound for the DMA read case (i.e. it cannot load to memory unsafety), Using `AsMutSlice`/ `AsMut` for DMA writes allows breaking Requirement 2 ("stable buffer") again, since we cannot trust the implementation of `as_mut_slice`/`as_mut` to behave in a sane way, similarly to how we couldn't trust `deref_mut`.
+While this is probably sound for the DMA read case (i.e. it cannot lead to memory unsafety), Using `AsMutSlice`/ `AsMut` for DMA writes allows breaking Requirement 2 ("stable buffer") again, since we cannot trust the implementation of `as_mut_slice`/`as_mut` to behave in a sane way, similarly to how we couldn't trust `deref_mut`.